officiallysingh/data-lakehouse/README.md

 •	Regularly audit data quality and perform automated checks.
 •	Maintain clear and structured documentation.

-Conclusion

-Implementing a Data Lakehouse with Medallion Architecture offers unparalleled scalability, robust governance, and streamlined analytics.
-By selecting the best open-source tools—such as Apache Iceberg, Spark, OpenMetadata, and MinIO—you ensure flexibility, cost efficiency, and enterprise-grade capabilities.
-Evaluate alternatives based on your specific use case and criteria to make informed technology choices that align with your organization’s objectives.

 ## References
 - [Spring boot starter for Spark](https://github.com/officiallysingh/spring-boot-starter-spark).